ChiefGokhlayeh/KeeBiometrics/README.md

 After you have a __Trusted-Device__ registered, you can unlock your database via fingerprint, face-recognition or any other biometric authentication method provided by your Android OS.
 The following diagram shows the unlock-procedure:
 ![PlantUML Unlock](http://www.plantuml.com/plantuml/png/1S6z3G8n30RG_gQ01UAUwaG11LC4vnCN4Tid_uZrUM-Fx9ubQxjEvLK3vUjoP9vn8_B-Qv-PHxqhu6oQq6niGWy7dd3JAKOlu3vDa3uvI7ead8OnbIxZRpjhsw6ZPFq1)

+## Security

+While designing this application special care was taken with regards to security.
+The goal was to hold up to the current state-of-the-art security expectations, and in particular, not to imped the level of security presented by KeePass 2.x.
+Still KeeBiometrics is heavily dependant on third-party software, such as the Windows/Android OS, the sensor-hardware, or security libraries used for encryption and signing.
+These factors may differ from device to device, and make an overall security assessment difficult.
+Still these outside factors should be kept in mind when using this application.

+KeeBiometrics itself is using protocols such as [TLSv1.2](https://tools.ietf.org/html/rfc5246) with client _and_ server authentication combined with proven algorithms such as [RSA](https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29) and [AES](https://de.wikipedia.org/wiki/Advanced_Encryption_Standard) to reduce its own attack-surface.

+In case You find any security issues or risks that you think should be discussed, please open an issue on the project's [GitHub](https://github.com/FreeGeronimo/KeeBiometrics).
+Feedback is always welcome and reviews by the public are seen as an essential building block in creating a secure application.